 - The title or short description of your project.

 - A one page “statement of interest”.
 The essay should explain your interest in an area of science or engineering and its NASA relevance.

-- Two letters of recommendation.
-One letter must be be from the faculty mentor named in the application.
+- One letter of recommendation from the faculty mentor named in the application.